stelligent/MySQL-Vault/readme.md

        4.1 Use root token or generated a token with root-policy using unseal keys
           $ export VAULT_TOKEN=###########################

-       7.2 ./configure_mysql_secretbackend.sh
+       4.2 ./configure_mysql_secretbackend.sh
            This will -
-           configure connection endpoint so that vault can connect to the secret backend create role so that vault can create appropriate users/policies inside of the secret backend verify that the connection works
+           configure connection endpoint so that vault can connect to the secret backend create role so that vault can create appropriate users/policies inside of the secret backend create a policy for mysql user to deny all access to connection endpoints verify that the connection works

     5. Creating Authentication for secret backend(mysql developers/users)

-       5.1 ./configure_mysql_secretbackend.sh
+       5.1 ./configure_authentication_token.sh
-           This will
-           create a policy for mysql user to deny all access to connection endpoints
-           $ vault policy-write mysql-readonly mysql-policy.conf

-       8.2 Creat authentication mechanism with this policy.
-           In our case we will create token-authentication which is then distributed to developer community.
+           This will create token-authentication which is then distributed to developer community.
-           $ vault token-create -policy="mysql-readonly"

-       8.3 verify connection/policy works.
-Use the new limited privileges token created in step 8.2 above.
-           $ export VAULT_TOKEN=###########################
-           $ vault read mysql/creds/readonly

-    9. Users can now use the token to connect to mysql.
+           Users can now use the token to connect to mysql.
            Rotation policies set for the token(step 8.2) will force the refresh of user/pass.

-    10. Shutdown Vault
-       10.1 Seal the vault.
-This will flush all vault data(encrypted) to consul 10.2 Kill the vault server(if needed).

-        $ edit sourceenv.sh and replace VAULT_TOKEN with token generated in step-2;
-        $ source source_env.sh

         More Info : https://www.hashicorp.com/blog/codifying-vault-policies-and-configuration/

 ###  Compiling and Starting application